-The Safe Access and Egress Route shown in Figure 9 indicates the exit routes that all people (i.e. occupants and visitors) on site should follow once a flood warning has been received.
+The Safe Access and Egress Route shown in Figure 11 indicates the exit routes that all people (i.e. occupants and visitors) on the Site should follow once a flood warning has been received.
 People should make their way to areas outside of the flood zone.

 In the event of a Flood Warning, vital belongings, including waterproof clothing, necessary medication and essentials for infants and children will be collected.
-It should be ensured that all occupiers and visitors to the site are accounted for, and then exit the site.
+It should be ensured that all occupiers and visitors to the Site are accounted for, and then exit the Site.

-Facilities such as community centres, shops etc. are located to the north of the site which may be used in the event of a flood event.
-There may also be large areas than those shown in Figure 2 that are flood free located nearer and within the vicinity of the site.
+Facilities such as community centres, shops etc. are located to the south and west of the Site which may be used in the event of a flood event.
+There may also be large areas than those shown in Figure 2 that are flood free located nearer and within the vicinity of the Site.
 In the event of a Flood Warning, vital belongings, including waterproof clothing, necessary medication and essentials for infants and children will be collected.
-It should be ensured that all occupiers and visitors to the site are accounted for, and then exit the site using the route shown in Figure 9.
+It should be ensured that all occupiers and visitors to the Site are accounted for, and then exit the Site using the route shown in Figure 11.